"Struggle is a never-ending process. Freedom is never really won. You earn it and win it in every generation"

 Jana Ballard

 The chorus hired Jana Ballard as our new Musical Director and Conductor in Spring, 2010.
-Jana's story is featured in "In the Spotlight".
+Jana's story is featured in the archives of "In the Spotlight".

 Dennis Nelson